 Filter by category:

-As dog owners, we frequently observe our furry friends engaging in the universal dog behaviour: licking.
+As dog owners/guardians, we frequently observe our furry friends engaging in the universal dog behaviour: licking.
 But have you ever paused to ponder the multifaceted reasons behind this common canine behaviour?
 Why do dogs lick?

 While licking is a regular occurrence, it arises from various motivations rooted deeply in dogs’ physiology, evolutionary history, and emotional states.
 For a quick overview, check the ‘Diagnostic differentials for licking’ table at the end of this article.